 Once you’ve done some reflection and research, try to challenge yourself to grow in the areas that you’ve recognised as your weakest.
-The key competencies to think about here are communication, teamwork, sales and customer service, leadership, and problem solving and critical thinking.
+The key competencies to think about here are communication, teamwork, sales and customer service, leadership, problem-solving and critical thinking.

 These are all skills it’s difficult to develop if you spend time solely in the classroom or buried in the books.
 Set yourself some achievable goals.
 And remember, the only way to grow is to stray from what you’re comfortable with.
 You may develop new interests, meet new people and learn you’re capable of much more than you thought.

 More than half of paid graduate internships lead to job offers.
 So if you can organise a paid internship, either through an internship program or by reaching out and organising it yourself, that’s certainly a step in the right direction – but it’s not your only option.
 Try volunteering with a not-for-profit or charity aligned with the industry.
 Landing a volunteer opportunity is typically much easier than securing a paid role, and it gets your foot in the door while you accrue relevant skills and experience – not to mention building key relationships.

 Meanwhile, get involved in everything you can.
 Take on new opportunities for experiences you haven’t considered before.
 Get a student job or play a leadership role in a student organisation.
 Without spreading yourself too thin, try to say yes to opportunities that will force you to grow.

 5. Network, network, network